void-linux/void-packages/README.md

 ### Rebuilding and overwriting existing local packages

 Packages are overwritten on every build to make getting package with changed build options easy.
-To make xbps-src skip build and preserve first package build with with given version and revision, same as in official void repository, set `XBPS_PRESERVE_PKGS=yes` in `etc/conf` file.
+To make xbps-src skip build and preserve first package build with given version and revision, same as in official void repository, set `XBPS_PRESERVE_PKGS=yes` in `etc/conf` file.

 Reinstalling a package in your target `rootdir` can be easily done too: